GetSimpleCMS-CE/GetSimpleCMS-3.3.19/README.md

 **New in this Update:**

-⭐ Massive Admin included by default (repsponsive admin + user manager + much much more...).
+⭐ Massive Admin included by default (responsive admin + user manager + much much more...).

 ⭐ New Admin themes option.